MartinPrograms/Discord-Gif-Favourites-Remover/readme.md

    node remove_gifs.js <auth_token>
    ```
    Replace `<auth_token>` with your Discord authentication token.
 [How?](https://gist.github.com/XielQs/90ab13b0c61c6888dae329199ea6aff3/)
-4. The script will back up your original settings to a file named `settings_backup_<timestamp>.bin`.
+   The script will back up your original settings to a file named `settings_backup_<timestamp>.bin`.
-5. If you need to restore your settings, use the `upload.js` script with the backup file:
+5. (optional) If you need to restore your settings, use the `upload.js` script with the backup file:
    ```bash
    node upload.js <backup_file> <auth_token>
    ```